-JFO: The York Regional Police Hold-Up Unit undertook an investigation into an armed home invasion in Vaughan, making multiple arrests across the GTA, Hamilton and Sudbury.
-Twenty-nine search warrants were executed and firearms, ammunition, cocaine, fentanyl, cash and items related to the robbery were seized.
-The Hamilton and Greater Sudbury Police Services were partners in this investigation.
+nal Police Hold-Up Unit undertook an investigation into sion in Vaughan, making multiple arrests across the Sudbury.
+Twenty-nine search warrants were executed and n, cocaine, fentanyl, cash and items related to the robbery milton and Greater Sudbury Police Services were partners vith the Major Projects Unit, working with the Ontario Toronto Police Service and the Canada Revenue Agency, related charges in relation to violence, property damage, cking in the tow truck industry.
+The YRP Emergency Brantford and Hamilton Police Services and Criminal Ontario also assisted.
+Read more on page 26.